canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/install-nvidia-drivers.rst

 Launch your instance
 --------------------

 Launch your Ubuntu 24.04 VM using either `AWS CLI or the web console`_.
-Make sure you allocate enough disk space for your use case, as ML models tend to use a significant amount of disk.
+Make sure you allocate enough disk space for your use case, as ML models tend to need a significant amount.

 SSH access is required, so make sure to either open port 22 or enable SSM to access the machine through Session Manager.